bharaninrb/bharaninrb/README.md

-# 💻 Bharanidharan N R - UI/UX Designer | Product Designer at Cybernaut Edu Tech
+# 💻 Bharanidharan N R - Founder & CTO | CTO at Dezprox

 Hi there! 👋 I'm **Bharanidharan**, a passionate **UI/UX Designer** with a flair for building engaging, user-centric designs.
 With expertise in wireframing, prototyping, and visual design, I love creating interfaces that enhance usability and ensure seamless user experiences.

-Currently working at **Cybernaut Edu Tech** 🚀, I also freelance, helping brands with intuitive designs and creative solutions.
+Currently working at **Dezprox** 🚀, I also freelance, helping brands with intuitive designs and creative solutions.

 ---